twentyhub/energyonline/residential/when-things-go-wrong.md

 # When things go wrong
-<p class="intro>From time to time we may get something wrong; we'd like to talk to you about any concerns you might have, so please [contact us](help@energyonline.co.nz) so we can investigate a solution together.
+<p class="intro">From time to time we may get something wrong; we'd like to talk to you about any concerns you might have, so please [contact us](help@energyonline.co.nz) so we can investigate a solution together.

 At Energy Online it is our aim to resolve any complaints or problems that may arise between you, our customer, and us or our suppliers as quickly and effectively as possible.
 Details of our disputes resolution process below explain how we will deal with your concerns.</p>